gavin-peterkin/gavin-peterkin.github.io/_posts/2017-08-11-software_design.md

 means it's not really extensible.

 ## Speed

-In the real world, I try to stick to these ideas, but sometimes it just isn't that important.
-If I'm just working in a small jupyter notebook that I know nobody else will see, there's no point in wasting time worrying about the finer details of software design.
-A great thing about python is that it's fast and easy to make new stuff.

 I took some shortcuts when working on [splter](https://github.com/gavin-peterkin/splter), but my main hope is that when or if I decide to work on it again in a year's time,